SnapLogic/developer.snaplogic.com/source/index.html.md

  * central (Maven Central)
  * github_SnapLogicDev
- * Snaplogic-ThirdPartyMaven-Repository (still hosted on SnapLogic's Nexus repository)
+ * Snaplogic-ThirdPartyMaven-Repository (now hosted on JFrog Artifactory repository)
  * any other repositories needed for other dependencies of your custom Snap project

 **Create** or **update** the `<pluginRepositories>` at the top-level of your POM to include each `<pluginRepository>` shown in the sample: